 Change of circumstances

 You must tell us if there any change in circumstances.
 This includes surrendering a licence or any other changes.
 There is a fee due in respect of any change that requires a new licence to be issued.

 What happens if you fail to comply?

-If you do not have a licence or do not comply with any of the conditions, you may be prosecuted, fined up to £5000 and/or imprisoned for up to 3 months, or both.
+If you do not have a licence or do not comply with any of the conditions you could be fined up to £5000, imprisoned for up to three months or both.

-Please contact the Trading Standards & Licensing Section in the first instance.
-Any licence holder who wishes to appeal against a condition attached to their licence can appeal to Wigan & Leigh Magistrates' Court.
+Please contact us in the first instance.
+If you are refused a licence or wish to appeal against a condition attached to your licence, you can appeal to Wigan and Leigh Magistrates' Court.